-This module consists of 2 zones:
+This module consists of two sections:

-- A zone for profiles, - A zone for URL filter rules.
+- A drop-down menu that lists the various profiles, - A grid that centralizes URL filter rules.

 To set up a URL/SSL filter policy, you are advised to operate in blacklist mode, i.e., explicitly group the URL categories to be prohibited in a custom URL group.
 A URL/SSL filter rule will then be applied to this group with a block action.
 This rule must then be placed above the rule that allows all the other categories.